Neuro-ID/neuroid-android-sdk/README.md

 ```

 ## Sample application
-If you want to see the demo of this project deployed, just launch the application "NeuroIdAndroidExample"
+If you want to see the demo of this project deployed, just launch the application "NeuroIdAndroidExample".

 ## License
 The Neuro-ID Mobile SDK is provided under an [MIT License](LICENSE).